tom-seddon/beeblink/docs/tech.md

 handshaking, something the firmware can detect and report to the server via a USB stall.

+## b2

+A simple link type for use with [b2](https://github.com/tom-seddon/b2/), my BBC Micro emulator.
+When running under emulation, some stuff can be simplified...

+There are two I/O ports: control ($fefe) and data ($feff).
+Both are accessible regardless of whether internal or external Tube is selected.

+There's no sync step - the emulator looks after that.

+To send a request, write the request type to control, then write the 4-byte size to data (LSB first), followed by the payload.

+To read response, poll control until bit 7 is clear.
+The value read is the payload type.

+Then read the payload: 4-byte size (LSB first), followed by the payload.

 # Adding new link types

 ## 6502 side